Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 4. If none of these tags is present, you can either:
    - Link the Wikidata object for the etymology to the element
      1. Search the etymology on Wikidata
+        - Tools like https://mapcomplete.osm.be/etymology may help you to find missing `name:etymology:wikidata` tags and their possible value
      2. If the Wikidata element for the etymology is not available you can create it [on this Wikidata page](https://www.wikidata.org/wiki/Special:NewItem) using the instructions on that page.
      3. Add to the OpenStreetMap element the [`name:etymology:wikidata`](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) or [`subject:wikidata`](https://wiki.openstreetmap.org/wiki/Key:subject) tag (depending on the meaning of the etymology) with the Wikidata ID as value.
 Using the example above, if you want to state an element is named after Nelson Mandela you will need to add the tag `name:etymology:wikidata`=`Q8023`.
    - If it is available link the Wikidata object for the element to the element and to the etymology object
      1. Search the Wikidata object for the element
+        - Tools like https://osm.wikidata.link/ may help you to find missing `wikidata` tags and their possible value
-     2. If it is available add it to the element through the `wikidata` tag (tools like https://osm.wikidata.link/ may help you in this process)
+     2. If it is available add it to the element through the `wikidata` tag
      3. Add the "named after" or "dedicated to" property to the Wikidata object as shown above

 ## How to contribute to Open Etymology Map